Udon Thani F.C.

-Udon Thani Football Club (Thai: สโมสรฟุตบอลจังหวัดอุดรธานี) is a Thai professional association football club based in Udon Thani province.
-Founded in 1999, the club currently competes in the Thai League 2.
+Udon Thani Football Club (Thai: สโมสรฟุตบอลจังหวัดอุดรธานี) was a Thai defunct professional association football club based in Udon Thani province.
+The club was founded in 1999 and started to play in Provincial League.

 History

-Early years

 The team was founded in 1999 by the first chairman, Sathaporn Kotabut, and joined the Thailand Provincial League or Pro League in 1999.
 They competed in this league until 2004.
 Their best season was a 4th-place finish in their inaugural campaign.
 The club did not participate in the League from 2005 to 2008.

-In 2009 the club made a comeback and joined AIS Regional League Division 2 North Eastern region, with new chairman, Mr.Pongsart Kitjanukorn, and they finished the season in 3rd place.
+In 2009 the club made a comeback and joined AIS Regional League Division 2 North Eastern region, with new chairman, Pongsart Kitjanukorn.
+They finished the season in 3rd place.
 The club was then registered as a corporation in order to make it professional.
 Udon Thani FC was playing in Division 2 North Eastern region.

 In 2011 the club was playing in Division 2 North Eastern region.
 In November 2012 Samretwot Yothawijit come to take over the club and the main policy was "Udon Thani FC belongs to all Udon Thani's people" and main target was to take the club to Division 1.
 Udon Thani FC was playing in Division 2 North Eastern region, where they finished 3rd.
 Udon Thani FC finished 2nd in Division 2 North Eastern region and qualified for the promotion play-off.
-There they was drawn into group B, where they ended in 5th place.
+There they were drawn into group B, where they ended in 5th place.

-In 2014 they is playing in Division 2 North Eastern region.
+In 2014, they were playing in Division 2 North Eastern region.
 The coach Phithaya Santawong got replaced in the mid-season break with Wutthiwat Dangsamerkiat returning.
 He was also the coach back in 2011.
 Udon Thani FC is playing in Division 2 North Eastern region.
 Udon Thani FC is playing in Division 2 North Eastern region.

 In 2017 the club was pass to play in professional league first time in 2018 Thai League 2 that they try to promoted to this league for a long time by finished third place in 2017 Thai League 3.